decentralized-identity/didcomm.org/site/content/protocols/conversation/0.1/readme.md

 ## Basic Walkthrough

 The basic premise for a conversational message protocol is that there is an expectation of at least one response message from the connected peer.
-Conversations are constructed based on a `ThreadId`, if the inbound message includes the `~thread` message decorator together with the `pthid` field, it means it is to be processed as part of a conversation/thread.
+Conversations are constructed based on a parent `ThreadId`, if the inbound message includes a `parentThreadId` message decorator, it means it is to be processed as part of a conversation/thread.

 ![Conversation basic flow](./conversation-basic-flow.png)